Changes to Google Play average rating: how to prepare

 5. How stable is your app?
 In 42% of reviews with 1*, users complain about app crashes and bugs.
-These reviews really hit Android developers hard since Google Play can rank an app with complaints about crashes lower in the search results.
+These reviews really hit Android developers hard since Google Play ratings can rank an app with complaints about crashes lower in the search results.

 There are different ways to explore the root causes of stability issues and crashes.
 The quick solution is to analyze the topics and semantics of reviews with 1* to find bugs that users most frequently complain about.

 The long, complicated approach is to dive into user sessions or invite them to participate in an interview.
 If there aren't too many complaints, it's easier to explore what the problem is and find cases that stand out.

 Find out more about conducting interviews with users by following the app Babycare & Breast Feeding's example.

 6. How attractive is the app page to users in Google Play?
 When Google Play users start finding your app or game in search results or featured selections, it's crucial to know how to convert them into users.
 That's why the way the app page looks is important.
 Does it have attractive screenshots, positive helpful reviews, and a high average rating?